-Although debates exist over the relevance of evolutionary pressures to explanations of contemporary human reproductive patterns, all the aforementioned approaches highlight the fact that meaningful differences exist in the reproduction of men and women, of different men, and of men over the course of their lives.
-Even small differences in reproductive patterns can have profound effects on reproductive health outcomes; for example, different mean numbers of sexual partners per year can affect the incidence rates of an STI (Finer, Darroch, and Singh 1999).
-STI rates are also affected by the differences in patterns of sexual behavior between older and younger men (Olayinka, Alexander, Mbizvo, and Gibney 2000).
-In summary, insights from biological anthropology regarding men's reproductive physiology and behavior have been used to demonstrate physiological variation between and within populations and to describe local conditions under which men are more likely to invest in their partners and children.
+While debates exist over the relevance of evolutionary pressures to explanations of contemporary human reproductive patterns, all of the aforementioned approaches highlight the fact that meaningful differences exist in the reproduction of men and women, of different men, and of men over the course of their lives.
+Even small differences in reproductive patterns can have profound effects on reproductive health outcomes; for example, different mean numbers of sexual partners per year between men and women can affect the incidence rates of an STI (Finer, Darroch, & Singh, 1999), rates that are also affected by differences in patterns of sexual behavior between generations of men (Olayinka, Alexander, Mbizvo, & Gibney, 2000).
+In summary, insights from biological anthropology regarding men's reproductive physiology and behavior have been used to demonstrate physiological variation between and within populations and to describe local conditions under which men are more likely to invest in their partners and their children.
 Rather than rigidly determining reproductive behavior or health, human biology exhibits flexibility in ecological context.
-Furthermore, biological anthropological research suggests the importance of gender particularly gender relations between men and women, as having a profound impact on reproductive health outcomes, including the well-being of women and children.
+Furthermore, biological anthropological research suggests the importance of gender, and particularly gender relations between men and women, as having a profound impact on reproductive health outcomes, including the well-being of women and children.